-During 2022, 2021, and 2020, the Company recorded a settlement loss relating to retirees that received lump-sum distributions from the GR Plan totaling \$6.4 million, \$2.3 million and \$4.6 million respectively.
+There was no pension settlement charge recorded in 2023.
+In 2022 and 2021, the Company recorded pre-tax non-cash pension settlement charges of \$6.4 million and \$2.3 million, respectively, driven by lump-sum distributions discussed above.
 These charges were the result of lump-sum payments to retirees which exceeded the GR Plan's actuarial service and interest cost thresholds.